Water Suppliers For Business

-LEC’s director, Mike Matthews, explained; While water companies may have long-term strategies to move water from areas with an abundance to areas where it’s scarce.
-The time and expense involved makes this a costly option and not one that meets the immediate need for water efficiencies.
+LEC’s director, Mike Matthews, explained; While water companies may have long-term strategies to move water from areas with an abundance to places where it’s scarce.
+The time and expense involved make this a costly option and meet the immediate need for water efficiencies.

 “We have to start looking for solutions now,” he says.
 “There is no point waiting 20 or more years for a new reservoir or a larger sewer.
 Instead, the need to conserve and recycle what we already have should be the primary focus.”

 In England and Wales, more than 10 billion litres of sewage produced every day.
 To treat this amount of effluent requires more than 2,800 GWh of energy, equating to 1.7m tonnes of greenhouse gas emissions.